-The Security of Preneed Funeral Funds in New York State
+Security of Preneed Funds in the state of New York

 New Yorkers, like all consumers, understandably want to be sure the funds they set aside in a preneed funeral trust account are safe and secure.
 The following is a series of fundamentally important questions about the protection of preneed funds.

 How does New York State protect preneed funds?

 Consumers in New York who prefund their funerals have their money protected by what are truly the strongest preneed laws in the nation.